AKUINO/JBCDIC/README.md

 Problem: Sending JSON like data (mostly numerical) by Radio must be done in a compressed way.
 Compression algorithms are often complex and not "programmer friendly".
 We make a proposal based on the lessons of history, the BCDIC from the 1930's (never underestimate our ancestors!): https://en.wikipedia.org/wiki/BCD_(character_encoding)#IBM_704_BCD_code .

 It is bewildering to see how many proposals exist for Radio Data compression (list in reference at the end of this document).
-We reviewed many and makes this proposal anyway: if a reader would like to compare the compression rate with real and representative data, we would be delighted !
+We reviewed many and makes this proposal anyway: if a reader would like to compare the compression rate with real and representative data (example: https://www.epj-conferences.org/articles/epjconf/pdf/2017/31/epjconf_incape2017_01073.pdf), we would be delighted !

 The reader may like to have in mind the JSON specification: https://tools.ietf.org/html/rfc7159

 Let's take an example of data transmitted:

-\[{timestamp:316123456,battery:3.71,temperature:21.3,humidity:67.2,lumens:400,co2:1134,button:false,adc:null},{timestamp:316123516,battery:3.7,temperature:21.35,humidity:67,lumens:480,co2:1156,button:true,adc:567}]
+`[{timestamp:316123456,battery:3.71,temperature:21.3,humidity:67.2,lumens:400,co2:1134,button:false,adc:null},{timestamp:316123516,battery:3.7,temperature:21.35,humidity:67,lumens:480,co2:1156,button:true,adc:567}]`

 (we suppose timestamp is the number of seconds since a given date and we are 10 years later)